-A. Assist Affordability Through Conscientious Land Use Policies B. Provide a Variety of Housing Types, With Emphasis on Desirable Housing for Low to Locate housing intended for low to moderate income wage earners near future schools, jobs, and services.
-Moderate Income Earners Implement inclusionary zoning policies that allow for desired housing types for low-income wage earners, or may require that a certain percentage Allow for a housing density that facilitates the production of affordable housing. of new housing be set aside for affordable housing Provide a mix of housing types and price points to meet the needs of each buyers and renters in each income bracket.
-Review internal ADU standards and align city ordinance with state code.
+A. Assist Affordability Through Conscientious Land Use Policies B. Provide a Variety of Housing Types, Wit Emphasis on Desirable Housing for Low t Locate housing intended for low to moderate income wage earners near future schools, jobs, and services.
+Allow for a housing density that facilitates the duction of affordable housing.
+Moderate Income Earners Implement inclusionary zoning policies that allow for desired housing types for low-income wag earners, or may require that a certain percentage of new housing be set aside for affordable housing Provide a mix of housing types and price points t meet the needs of each buyers and renters in eac income bracket.
+Review internal ADU standards and align citor ordinance with state code.
 A Review ways to memorialize the establishment of and keep a log of approved ADUs.